mayerrobert/jmurmel/lambda/README.md

 This work is licensed under the terms of the MIT license.
 For a copy, see https://opensource.org/licenses/MIT.

+## Getting started

+Make sure you have Java 8+ installed. `java -version` will tell:

+    C:\> java -version
+    openjdk version "1.8.0_252"
+    OpenJDK Runtime Environment (AdoptOpenJDK)(build 1.8.0_252-b09)
+    OpenJDK 64-Bit Server VM (AdoptOpenJDK)(build 25.252-b09, mixed mode)

+With `jmurmel-1.0-SNAPSHOT.jar` in the current directory start JMurmel with the following command

+    C:\> java -jar jmurmel-1.0-SNAPSHOT.jar

+At the REPL prompt enter e.g. `(write "Hello, World!")`, your screen should look like this:

+D:\robert\Workspace.java\platform\lambda\target>java -jar jmurmel-1.0-SNAPSHOT.jar
+Enter a Murmel form or :command (or enter :h for command help or :q to exit):

+    JMurmel> (write "Hello, World!")
+    "Hello, World!"
+    ==> t
+    JMurmel>

+You just wrote and ran a Murmel program!
+Now take it from there.

 | [Standalone use](#standalone-use)
 | [Embedded use](#embedded-use)
 | [Examples](#examples)